 Together, the projects funded through Green Means Go must make the connection of how the planning or infrastructure investment unlocks a Green Zone with strong planned or actual housing affordability components that serve low and moderate-income households.
-Guidance from the state partners supporting REAP 2.0 define low income as 40% of AMI (Area Median Income) and moderate income as 65% of AMI.
+Guidance from the state partners supporting REAP 2.0 define low and moderate income as incomes at or below the threshold designated by Department of Housing and Community Development's State Income Limits (by county).
 The application should reference how the planned densities on the corridor support housing at a variety of income levels.